dnelson/temet/tenet/docs/first_steps.rst

 Instead of individual colored markers, switch to quantHisto2D.

-.. note:: This is the exact plot made by the following API endpoint of the TNG public data release
+.. note:: This is the same plot made by the following API endpoint of the TNG public data release:
     https://www.tng-project.org/api/TNG100-1/snapshots/99/subhalos/plot.png?xQuant=mstar2&yQuant=Z_gas

-    and this API request is handled using the exact plotting function we just called.
+    and this API request is handled using the same plotting function we just called.

 Picking an Interesting Object